ngs-lang/ngs/readme.md

   * ... have no CLI (planned NGS feature) that is written in the shell language itself.

-* [oil shell](http://www.oilshell.org/) is a very promising project with motiviation similar to that behind NGS.
+* [oil shell](http://www.oilshell.org/) is a very promising project with motivation similar to that behind NGS.
 It's too early to tell the differences.
 	* [Oil goals](https://github.com/oilshell/oil/wiki/Project-Goals)
 	* Current (2017-01) work in the project is on the importer that could import existing bash scripts.
 NGS does not have such importer and it's not currently planned.
 	* The project also has a [good page listing other shells](https://github.com/oilshell/oil/wiki/ExternalResources)